 Q.: What dental schools do Hamilton graduates attend?

-In recent years Hamilton graduates have been admitted to the following dental schools:
+In recent years one or more Hamilton graduates have enrolled at the following dental schools:

 Advanced Placement credit does not substitute for a course taken in a college environment.
 If you are confident of your mastery of the AP content, take a higher level class in the same department, e.g. if you wish to skip Principles of Chemistry, you can start with Organic Chemistry I and add an elective in place of the intro class, perhaps Chem 265 Inorganic and Materials Chemistry.
 Bio 115 is an introductory class designed specifically for students with a strong AP or IB background in Biology.
 Chem 125 is designed for students with a strong background in AP or IB Chemistry.
 You can choose to retake any AP class at Hamilton if you are not certain of your mastery.